top of page

 Osmosis / Inverted Osmosis: Sodium/Potassium (especially potato peelings)

-Only a 100g of raw vegetables or 600g of cooked vegetables per day (potassium)
+Max.
+100g of raw vegetables or 600g of cooked vegetables per day (potassium)

 Sodium decreases the heart rate